 The social program offered by our host, the Ministry of Education of the United Arab Emirates, will include a welcome reception and a social dinner, providing an opportunity for attendees to make and renew acquaintances in a relaxed setting.

-Dr Rabbaa Al Sumaiti, assistant undersecretary for the performance improvement sector at the UAE Ministry of Education, will talk about “Global Trends in Education - Opportunities and Challenges.”
+Dr Rabaa Al Sumaiti, Director-General of Emirates Schools Establishment, will talk about “Global Trends in Education - Opportunities and Challenges.”

-Dr Matthias von Davier, executive director of the International Study Center at Boston College USA, will talk about, "How technology and artificial intelligence helps international assessment: a few examples from TIMSS and PIRLS research.”
+Dr Matthias von Davier, Monan Professor in Education, Lynch School of Education, Boston College (USA) and Executive Director, TIMSS & PIRLS International Study Center, Boston College, will talk about, "How technology and artificial intelligence helps international assessment: a few examples from TIMSS and PIRLS research.”